 - Section 2102: Pandemic Unemployment Assistance (PUA).
 This is an unemployment benefit for individuals who are self-employed, seeking part-time employment, or whom otherwise would not qualify for regular unemployment insurance (UI).
-HUD has determined that PUA benefits must be included as annual income. - Section 2104: Federal Pandemic Unemployment Compensation (FPUC) program.
+HUD has determined that PUA benefits must be included as annual income. - In instances where the tenant was required to repay PUA because s/he was not entitled to the payment, and evidence of the repayment can be provided by the tenant, then the amounts of PUA repaid must not be counted as income. - Section 2104: Federal Pandemic Unemployment Compensation (FPUC) program.
 This program provides eligible individuals who are collecting certain UI benefits, including regular unemployment compensation to receive an additional \$600 in federal benefits per week for weeks of unemployment ending on or before July 31, 2020.
-HUD has determined that FPUC benefits meet the definition of temporary income and must NOT be included in annual income.

-Section 2107: Pandemic Emergency Unemployment Compensation (PEUC) program.
-This program provides an extension to regular unemployment insurance benefits for eligible individuals, allowing them to receive up to 13 weeks of additional benefits (this extends UI from 26 weeks to 39 weeks in total).
+FPUC was reauthorized by the 2021 Appropriations for a reduced amount and then extended by the American Rescue Plan (ARP).
+FPUC benefits are now available under the 2021 Appropriations at \$300/week through the week ending on or before September 26, 2021.
+HUD has determined that FPUC benefits meet the definition of temporary income and must NOT be included in annual income. - Section 2107: Pandemic Emergency Unemployment Compensation (PEUC) program.
+This program provides an extension to regular unemployment insurance benefits for eligible individuals.
+This program was extended to reflect the actual number of weeks of unemployment ending on or before September 6, 2021.
 HUD has determined that PEUC benefits must be included in annual income.

-HUD also notes that regular payments of unemployment insurance (issued by the state) are treated as annual income according to existing HUD policy.
+HUD also notes that regular payments of unemployment insurance (issued by the state) are treated as annual income according to existing HUD regulations.